Addressing social challenges through multi-stakeholder dialogue

 June 12, 9:30 a.m. to 5:00 p.m., Hotel Atton San Isidro, Lima, Peru

-This Forum is an opportunity to bring forward models, policies, frameworks and other practices that seek to improve how governments, industry and communities identify and address common social challenges across the mining sector.
+This Forum was an opportunity to bring forward models, policies, frameworks and other practices that seek to improve how governments, industry and communities identify and address common social challenges across the mining sector.
 The goal is to achieve greater certainty for investors and communities, and to ensure that sustainable resource development contributes to inclusive economic growth from which our communities benefit.

-A variety of topics will be covered, including:
+A variety of topics were covered, including:

 - Social challenges of mining in Latin America and the Caribbean

 - Effective processes of dialogue

 - Antonio Bernales Alvarado, Executive Director, Futuro Sostenible

 - Maria Eliana Arntz, Director, Fundación Casa de la Paz

 - Luis Marchese, President, SNMPE, Anglo American Country Manager for Peru